riegelstamm/msxlatorbkmklet/README.md

 4. If you want to translate into a different language, just pick a different language in the target language dropdown
 5. Microsoft Translator should automatically detect the from language, but if it doesn't, just change it in the from language dropdown

-If the bookmarklet stops working, it's probably because Microsoft has changed the Translator URL and/or paramaters.
+If the bookmarklet stops working, it's probably because Microsoft has changed the Translator URL and/or parameters.
 You can try to fix it yourself, but please let me know.